 - Please be sure your coverage dates include the dates of travel to and from the foreign country when applying for your insurance policy.

-- Students participating in third-party or exchange programs: You may be required by the foreign institution to purchase other insurance, or the third party provider may include insurance in their costs.
+- Students participating in exchange or affiliated/approved non-affiliated programs: You may be required by the foreign institution to purchase other insurance, or the third party provider may include insurance in their costs.
 If this is the case, you must be sure to provide proof of equivalent insurance coverage to the office of international affairs.
 If the coverage offered by these entities is not equivalent, you may need to purchase the Atlas Travel Medical plan as well.

 - Students participating in faculty-led programs: Check with your faculty program leader before applying for an individual insurance policy.
 Some faculty members may choose to purchase a group policy and include the cost in the price of their program.